theplanetbrief.com /invest/

 Tax wrappers and practical access

 Some investors access gilts through platforms, ISAs, SIPPs (self-invested personal pensions), funds or ETFs.
 Each route changes the practical experience.
 A direct gilt gives more control over maturity selection, but requires understanding price, yield, dealing costs and tax.
 A fund or ETF is simpler and diversified, but it may not mature on a fixed date and can keep rolling exposure to duration risk.
+For wrapper basics, use our guide to sustainable stocks and shares ISAs.

 The tax position can also differ depending on whether the investor holds a gilt directly, inside a wrapper, or through a fund.
 This is one reason green gilts should be treated as part of a wider financial plan rather than a simple ethical badge.
 The environmental framework is relevant, but the financial structure still matters.